DajuanMcdonald/Sprint-Challenge-React-Wars/README.md

 ## ReactJS makes the problems of creating a stateful User Interface simpler by providing component based data
 ## and a way to keep track of state and props through JavaScript.
 I've learned more about DOM manipulation using
 ## ReactJS.
 ReactJS helped me developer a UI faster than possible from scratch.
-In short, ReacJS is a widely supported
+ReactJJS is a widely supported
-## Javascript Library designed for FrontEnd web Development.
+## Javascript Library often used with Reactstrap for designed FrontEnd Web Development.

 - [x] What does it mean to _think_ in react?
 ## To 'think' in react means to consider which components are needed, how they should be structured,